theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/clear-licensing.md

 The success of large, collaboratively maintained datasets such as OpenStreetMap is due to its open licensing.
 The fact that anyone can access, use and share data that has been contributed builds confidence that the data cannot later be switched to a more closed licence.

-Lack of clarity around rights, eg because of the lack of a **Contributor Licence** has meant that some projects have struggled to become more open over time.
+Lack of clarity around rights, eg because of the lack of a **[Clear Licencing](/patterns/project-governance/clear-licensing)** has meant that some projects have struggled to become more open over time.